Gurkiran-Kaur/Statistical_modelling_project/README.md

 ## Project/Goals
 The goal of this project is to combine and practice implementing statistical modelling with python.
 In this project three APIs namely City_bikes, Four Square places API and Yelp API were queried.
 A comparison of quality of both Yelp and Four square places API in terms of best coverage and information was done.
-Finally regression model that demonstrates a relationship between .........fill in .......
+Finally regression model that demonstrates a relationship between the shortest distance (closest POI) to a bike station  and number of empty slots  was built and interpreted.
 ## Process
 ### Part 1
 Connected  to CityBikes API, queried it and tried exploring it’s structure.